bzdiop/bzdiop.github.io/_pages/about.md

 ## Work in progress

 "Agricultural Subsidies, Credit Constraints and Migration: Theory and Evidence from Zambia"
-**Scheduled presentations (2021)**: 10th European Meeting of the Urban Economics Association, Africa Meeting of the Econometric Society, Midwest International Economic Development Conference
+**Presented at (2021)**: 10th European Meeting of the Urban Economics Association, Africa Meeting of the Econometric Society, Midwest International Economic Development Conference
 <details>
 <summary>Abstract</summary>
   <p style="text-align:justify">